author/shell/README.md

 1. **Multipurpose** (a shell for _multiple_ commands) Other tools do more than configure a script.
 Consider npm, which has several subcommands (like `install`, `uninstall`, `info`, etc).
 Subcommands often behave like their own single purpose tool, with their own unique flags, and even subcommands of their own.
 Docker is a good example of this, which has an entire series of management subcommands.

-#### Is this library overkill?
+#### Is this "framework" overkill?

+**tl;dr** Use this library to create multipurpose tools.
+Use [@author.io/arg](https://github.com/author/arg) to create single purpose tools.

 This framework is designed to support multipurpose CLI tools.
-At it's core, it provides a clean, easily-understood, repeatable organizational pattern for building maintainable multipurpose CLI applications.
+At the core, it provides a clean, easily-understood, repeatable pattern for building maintainable multipurpose CLI applications.

-This framework provides a very minimal layer of overhead, which is a necessity for multipurpose tools.
+Multipurpose tools require a layer of organizational overhead to help isolate different commands and features.
 This overhead is unnecessary in single purpose tools.
+Single purpose tools just need argument parsing, which the [@author.io/arg](https://github.com/author/arg) does very well.

-For single purpose commands, use the [@author.io/arg](https://github.com/author/arg) for flag parsing. `@author.io/arg` is embedded in this framework, making `@author.io/shell` _capable_ of creating single purpose tools, but unnecessary.
+`@author.io/arg` is embedded in this framework, making `@author.io/shell` _capable_ of creating single purpose tools, but it's a bit redundant.

 **Think about how your tooling evolves...**

 Sometimes single purpose tools grow into multipurpose tools over time.
-Tools which start out using the `@author.io/arg` library can easily be transitioned into multipurpose apps using `@author.io/shell`.
+Tools which start out using the `@author.io/arg` library be transitioned into multipurpose tools using `@author.io/shell`, with reasonable ease.
 After all, they use the same code, just nicely separated by purpose.

 ## Installation & Usage

-### For Node
+### For Node (ES Modules)

 `npm install @author.io/node-shell`

 Please note, you'll need a verison of Node that support ESM Modules.
 In Node 12, this feature is behind the `--experimental-modules` flag.
 It is available in Node 13+ without a flag, but your `package.json` file must have the `"type": "module"` attribute.

+### For Node (CommonJS/require)

 If you need to use the older CommonJS format (i.e. `require`), run `npm install @author.io/node-shell-legacy` instead.